bbglab/oncodrivefml/docs/source/signature.rst

    OncodriveFML also uses the MNP mutations to compute the signature, by treating them as a set of separate SNPs.
-   You can enable or disable this option with the ``include_mnp`` option in the :ref:`configuration file <config signature>`.
+   You can enable or disable this behaviour with the ``include_mnp`` option in the :ref:`configuration file <config signature>`.

 The counts are then divided by the total number of counts to generate a frequency of triplets.
 For a mutation :math:`i` the frequency is
 :math:`f_i = \frac{m_i}{M}` where :math:`M = \sum_j m_j`, and
-:math:`m_i` represent that number of times that the mutation :math:`i` with its context [#context]_ has been observed.
+:math:`m_i` represent the number of times that the mutation :math:`i` with its context [#context]_ has been observed.

 Optionally, the signature can be corrected taking into